rednafi/rednafi.com/content/python/recipes_from_python_sqlite_docs.md

 collation callback can be registered with the `connection_obj.create_collation(name, collation_callback)` syntax where the `name` denotes the name of the collation rule and the `collation_callback` determines how the string comparison should be done.
-The callback accepts two string values as arguments and returns—
+The callback accepts two string values as arguments and returns:

 *  1 if the first is ordered higher than the second
 * -1 if the first is ordered lower than the second